manorrock/assistant/ROADMAP.md

 - [x] Upgrade Node.js to 18.17+ for VSCode extension to fix npm engine compatibility warnings
 - [x] Add compatibility check for wrapper script
 - [x] Add /issue-template command
+- [x] Add /implement-issue command
 - [x] Add application launch test for Desktop application

 # Backlog
+- [ ] Add /llm list command that lists the available LLMs
+- [ ] Add /llm add command that adds an LLM (not configured yet)
+- [ ] Add /llm remove command the removes an LLM
+- [ ] Add /llm info command that list the properties of the current active LLM (if any)
+- [ ] Refactor to use /llm use command to activate the specified LLM (if it exists)
+- [ ] Refactor to show help for /llm
 - [ ] Rework VSCode extension UI to make title not fixed, but rather part of the response area
 - [ ] Refactor IntelliJ plugin to use the CoreAssistant directly